 How to Balance Flavors

 Vinaigrettes are a combination of sweet, sour, bitter and salt.
 The blueberries and agave (or maple syrup or honey) are the sweet elements.
 Vinegar is obviously the sour element.
 Garlic and extra virgin olive oil add the bitter.
-And of course we add salt to bring it all together.
+And of course we add salt to bring this blueberry salad dressing together.

 The great thing about a vinaigrette is that is so easy to adjust the flavor to YOUR taste buds.
 I am not the chef who tells you there is no swaying from the recipe.
 So, start by mixing up the recipe as is.
 Taste.